kiliman/remix-express-vite-plugin/packages/remix-create-express-app/README.md

 export middleware = [middleware1, middleware2, middleware3]
 ```

-When a URL is request, the Express handler will first get the matching routes,
+When a URL is requested, the Express handler will first get the matching routes,
 the same way that Remix matches routes.
 It will get a list of routes from the
 root route to the leaf route.

 It then checks each matching route for a `middleware` export.
 Finally, it combines
 all the `middleware` arrays for all the matching routes to create a single array
-of middleware function (via `flatMap`).
+of middleware functions (via `flatMap`).
 They will then be executed in the order
 they were defined from the _root_ to the leaf route.

 NOTE: These middleware functions are executed in serial, unlike loaders.
 Once all
 the middleware are executed, Remix will then run the matching loaders and actions
 in parallel as usual.

-Each middleware function receives the current `context` object that is initialized by the
+Each middleware function receives the current `context` object initialized by the
 `getLoadContext` function in `createExpressApp`.
 This context object is _mutable_
-and will be passed along the middleware chain.
-This way each middleware function
+and passed along the middleware chain.
+This way, each middleware function
 can add additional data to the context or perform logic based on this data.

-In addition, middleware function can inspect the `Request` object.
+In addition, the middleware function can inspect the `Request` object.
 It can also
 modify the request by adding or removing headers.

 A middleware function is responsible for calling the `next` function and returning
-the response that is returned.
+the response.

-The middleware function can inspect the response as well as update the headers.
+The middleware function can inspect the response and update the headers.
 This
 response is passed back up the middleware chain, and then after the final middleware
-function returns, the response is then sent to the client.
+function returns, the response is sent to the client.

 Here is an example middleware.
 It adds the `session` object to the `context`.
 In
 addition to making it easy to access the session, it will also commit